Sat Jun 1 22:24:43 2024

 In addition, low-level hygienic macros are provided with a

-syntactic-closures interface, including sc-macro-transformer
+syntactic-closures interface, including sc-macro-transformer,

-.
+rsc-macro-transformer, and er-macro-transformer.
 A good

 introduction to syntactic-closures can be found at